ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

 - Guest speakers (Richard):
    * Talk from Princeton team scheduled for next week.
 Considering also participation/talks from Alibaba and Tencent.
 Discussions can help to profile topics for rechartering, specifically in this case leverage on ALTO for visualization of physical information.
 Target date: May 31th.
    * Additional talk from Microsoft.
 Target date: June 7th.
-- Rucio infor in ALTO format (Jordi / Richard): pursuing unified single model.
+- Rucio info in ALTO format (Jordi / Richard): pursuing unified single model.
--

 ----

 **IETF ALTO Meeting: May 17, 2022**